WangLabHKUST/CELLO/CELLOR/Rcode/CELLO_bladder.md

 ## Datasets

-The input SAVI report (input.savi.txt) consists of a list of genetic variants from 90 glioblastoma
+The input SAVI report (bladder.input.savi.txt) consists of a list of genetic variants from 28 bladder
     patients.

 ## Loading CELLO package